samphillips38/quantify-lite-backend/README.md

 2. Make your changes and commit them with a clear message: `git commit -m "Add some feature"`
 3. Push your branch to the repository: `git push origin feature/your-feature-name`
 4. Open a pull request on GitHub.

+## Deployment on Railway

+This application is configured for deployment on [Railway](https://railway.app/).

+To deploy this application, you can fork this repository and connect it to a new Railway project.
+The deployment will be handled automatically by Railway's Nixpacks build process.

+The following files are used for the deployment configuration:

+- `nixpacks.toml`: This file configures the build environment on Railway and ensures that the `glpk` solver is installed.
+- `Procfile`: This file specifies the command to run the application on the server using `gunicorn`.

+When you create a service on Railway and point it to this repository, Railway will automatically:
+1. Detect the Python application.
+2. Install the system packages specified in `nixpacks.toml` (i.e., `glpk`).
+3. Install the Python dependencies from `requirements.txt`.
+4. Run the application using the command from the `Procfile`.